60-day money-back on any purchase

 Improving Accuracy

-Paying attention to your shot dispersion can start to give you some idea and concept of where your game really needs help.
+Paying attention to your shot dispersion can help you understand where your game really needs help.

 You may look at the fact that you hit 8/18 greens in regulation and be kind of disappointed.
 However, if you missed them by a yard or two, your game could be very close to being a lot better.

-If you are missing greens by 30 or 40 yards, the situation is much different, and your golf swing needs work.
+If you are missing greens by 30 or 40 yards, the situation is different, and your golf swing and clubface control likely need work.

 shot dispersion in golf